timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 Clustering multiple prefixes in a single ROA (per origin AS), however, can significantly reduce the number of objects and the total size of a repository.

-To reduce bandwidth consumption and reduce the number of signatures, issuing CAs are encouraged to include as many prefixes as possible within single ROA, provided certain conditions are met.
+To reduce bandwidth consumption and reduce the number of signatures, it is RECOMMENDED that issuing CAs include as many prefixes as possible within single ROA, provided certain conditions are met.

 It is RECOMMENDED that issuing CAs cluster multiple prefix per ROA in case: